Distribution-Free Control Charts Based on Runs and Patterns

-where $S_n(r,i)= \sum_{t=i}^{i+r-1}X_t$ and $r$ is the window size.
-It has been widely studied, that runs and scans rules can enhance the ability of a Shewhart-type control chart for detecting small shifts.
-When $r=1$, the control charts with scans rule are equivalent to the conventional Shewhart control charts which are good for detecting large shifts.
-It is intuitive that one can use a large $r$ with a smaller threshold $c$ for small shifts.
+The longest run and scan statistic can then be defined for the sequence $\{X_n\}$ with two outcomes.
+It has been widely studied that runs and scan rules can enhance the ability of a Shewhart-type control chart for detecting small shifts.
+When $r=1$, the scan-based control chart is equivalent to the conventional Shewhart control chart, which is good for detecting large shifts.
+On the contrary, one can use a large $r$ with a smaller threshold $c$ to detect small shifts.
 This idea has been verified by our numerical study.

-A general runs and patterns rules, denoted by $R(k,r,Z)$ is proposed in \cite{Shmueli-2003}.
-We describe the rules in our notations below: the control chart signals an out-of-control alert, if $k$ of the last $r$ tested points fall in the region $Z$.
-Here, we consider two types of rules for various values of $k,r$ and $c$: \begin{enumerate} \item[(1)] R-1 = $T(k,r,(c,\infty))$: scans rule \item[(2)] R-2 = $T(k,k,(c,\infty))$: runs rule \end{enumerate}
+A general runs and patterns rules, denoted by $R(k,r,Z)$, is proposed by \cite{Shmueli-2003}.
+The rules in these notations are described below: if the $k$ of the last $r$-tested points fall in the region $Z$, the control chart signals an out-of-control alert.

+Two types of rules are considered: \begin{enumerate} \item[(1)] R-1 = $R(k,r,(c,\infty))$: scan rule \item[(2)] R-2 = $R(k,k,(c,\infty))$: runs rule \end{enumerate} In rule (1), it is clear $k<r$ .
 Let $N_n = \sum_{i=1}^{n}X_i$.
-Given the total number of 1's, distribution-free control charts with data-dependent control limits can be constructed with runs rules.
-Let $L_n$ denoted the length of the longest 1's run in a sequence of Bernoulli trials.
-For a pre-specified $\alpha$, the charting procedure for the two distribution-free control charts are given below. \RestyleAlgo{boxruled} \LinesNumbered
+Given a pre-specified $\alpha$, the charting procedure for the distribution-free scan rule (R-1) control chart is given below.

+Similarly, the charting procedure for the distribution-free control chart with the longest run rule (R-2) is given in Algorithm 2.

+These are non-trivial conditional probabilities.
+The detailed steps for computing the required conditional probabilities in (\ref{pro1}) and (\ref{ln}) are given in the Appendix.
+RL$_0$ is the in-control run length, RL$_1$ is the out-of-control run length, ARL$_0$ is the in-control average run length, and ARL$_1$ is the out-of-control average run length.
+By controlling the conditional probabilities in (\ref{pro1}) and (\ref{ln}), the RL$_0$ of our proposed control charts follows a geometric distribution. \begin{proposition} Suppose the process is in-control.
+We have $P(RL_0=n) = \alpha(1-\alpha)^{n-1}$ for $n\geq 1$ and for any underlying distribution. \end{proposition} The proof is omitted here since it is similar to \cite{Chen-2016}'s proof in Theorem 1.
+Since the RL$_0$ distribution is the geometric distribution with parameter $\alpha$, the ARL$_0$ is equal to $1/\alpha$.
+This result allows us to determine the exact ARL$_0$ through the conditional probabilities in (\ref{pro1}) and (\ref{ln}).